steelcityamir/sts-proxy/README.md

 ``503 Service Unavailable``
 - Authentication was successful but the AWS client encountered an error.

+## ⚙️ Configuration

+The `application.properties` file contains several configuration options to tailor the behavior of the application.

+These can be overridden using environment variables.

+### AWS Role ARN

+`aws.role.arn=${ROLE_ARN}`

+- Description: This is the Amazon Resource Name (ARN) of the role that the application will assume when interacting with AWS Security Token Service (STS).
+- Example: `arn:aws:iam::123456789012:role/YourRoleName`

+### Session Lifetime

+`aws.role.session.duration.seconds=${ROLE_SESSION_DURATION_SECONDS:900}`
+- Description: Specifies the duration, in seconds, for which the credentials should remain valid.
+- Default: 900 seconds (15 minutes)
+- Minimum: 900 seconds (15 minutes)
+- Maximum: 43200 seconds (12 hours)

+The session duration should be long enough to perform the necessary tasks but short enough to maintain security.

+### Vendor Username

+`vendor.username=${VENDOR_USERNAME:vendor}`
+- Description: This is the username for proxy authentication.
+- Default: `vendor`

+You can replace the default value with a username of your choice.

+### Vendor Password

+`vendor.password=${VENDOR_PASSWORD:{bcrypt}$2a$10$dXJ3SW6G7P50lGmMkkmwe.20cQQubK3.HZWzG3YB1tlRy.fqvM/BG}`
+- Description: The bcrypt hash of the password used for proxy authentication.
+- Default: The hash corresponds to the password `password`.

+Security Note: It is highly recommended to change the default password.
+Use a bcrypt generator to create a new hash.

 ## 🔒 Security Considerations for Production